Emergency Assistance COVID-19

 Applicants, or a member of the household, must be lawfully present in the United States.
 The household income limit is at or below $82,986 for all household sizes.
 This is a one-time benefit.
 Households previously receiving assistance through this program are not eligible to receive it again.

 Applications must be accompanied by all the following required documentation:

-- Applicant’s ID (Driver’s license or State ID)
+- Applicant’s ID (Driver’s License, State ID, or Passport)

 - Proof of Jefferson County Residency (mail with applicant’s name and address)

-- Proof that household income is below $75,000 annually for an individual (one person in household) and below $150,000 annually for families (more than one person in household).
-Submit proof of income for all household members over the age of 18; examples include:
+- Proof that household income is at or below $82.986.
+Submit proof of income for all household members age 18 and older; examples include: